MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist-free.md

 # Try Dynamics 365 Remote Assist for free

 You can try Microsoft Dynamics 365 Remote Assist for free for up to 90 days.
 Starting a free 90-day trial is nearly effortless.
-Just install the Remote Assist app from the Microsoft Store, sign in with an Azure Active Directory (AAD) account, and then start using the app without any obligation or restrictions.
-If you don't already have an AAD account and a Microsoft Teams account (also required for Remote Assist), the app will prompt you to create free accounts.
+Just install the Remote Assist app from the Microsoft Store, and then sign in to Microsoft Teams using your Azure Active directory (Azure AD) credntials.
+If you don't already have a Teasm account and an Azure AD account, the app helps you set them up for free.

+After you're signed in, you can access any and all features and capabilities in the app without any restrictions.

 ## Install Remote Assist and try it out for free